-David Hoffman Division 5 May 31, 2023
+David Hoffman Division 5 July 17, 2024

-Honorable Board of Directors Beaumont-Cherry Valley Water District
+To the Board of Directors and Customers of Beaumont-Cherry Valley Water District

-We are pleased to submit the Annual Comprehensive Financial Report (ACFR) for the Beaumont-Cherry Valley Water District (District) for the year ended December 31, 2022.
+We are pleased to submit the Annual Comprehensive Financial Report (ACFR) for the Beaumont-Cherry Valley Water District (District) for the year ended December 31, 2023.
 The report includes the following guidelines set forth by the Government Accounting Standards Board (GASB) and Generally Accepted Accounting Principles (GAAP).